Scuba Claus

 Speaking of trains…

 This West Park garden center is a local staple, selling all the usual gardening necessities plus Christmas trees, mistletoe, fresh wreaths, and more through the holiday season.
-But what makes this spot extra fun around Christmas are the holiday trains!
+But what makes this spot extra fun around Christmas is the holiday trains!

 A volunteer group of local model railroad hobbyists set up trains throughout the greenhouse each Christmas season.
 It’s a tradition that’s been happening for more than 20 years!